2 System Setup

 The build system included with Kiss (called bld) has been tested on Linux, Mac, and Windows.
 The system also includes an Ant build file (named build.xml) that is only used for IDE integration with the included bld system.

-The build system included with Kiss is written in Java and located under the src/main/core/org/kissweb/builder/ directory.
+The build system included with Kiss is written in Java and is located under the src/main/core/org/kissweb/builder/ directory.
 This build system also includes two driver batch files / shell scripts used to build and run the build system.
 All that is needed to use this system is a Java compiler.
 (As a side note - this build system is generic and can be used to build other types of projects.)

 The build process is run from the command-line.
 No IDE is necessary.
 There is no specific IDE integration.
 None is needed because the system is rarely built.
 After the first build, application development is done without any build process.